 - supports instructors' reflective teaching practice in a safe community of practitioners.

 Inquiry-Based Learning (IBL) is a form of active learning in which students engage in the practices of mathematicians: sense-making, proving, example exploration, conjecture-making, revising, listening, sharing, collaborating, persevering, and facing uncertainty.
 While courses may look different, they rely on four core principles (“pillars”) illustrated in this picture.

 As part of a new NSF grant to support regional IBL communities, we are excited to offer Peer Collaboration Mini-Grants and Travel Mini-grants.
 You can apply for $250 travel grants to attend state IBL events or $250/person to visit classrooms, develop materials, or other peer-collaboration projects around IBL courses.

-- August 25-27, 1pm-5pm, University of Michigan (Ann Arbor).
-Free IBL workshop open to all participants.
-Facilitators Nina White (University of Michigan) and guest facilitator (TBA).
+- July 28-30, 1pm-5pm, Virtual Workshop hosted by University of Michigan.
+Free IBL workshop open to college math instructors in the state.
+Facilitators Nina White (University of Michigan) and guest facilitator Amy Ksir (US Naval Academy).
 Registration will open in May 2020.
+More details.